Wigan: Music

+Other cultural facilities and events

+Wigan Little Theatre is a community theatre, a charitable, voluntary organisation that was founded in 1943.

 Since 2010, the Wigan Diggers Festival has taken place on the second Saturday of September.
 The festival brings together a significant number of socialist organisations and sympathetic musicians to celebrate the life, ideas and influence of the Wigan-born, Gerrard Winstanley, founder of the Diggers (True Levellers) Movement.
 Recent headliners have included significant Wigan bands The Railway Children and Merry Hell.

-Wigan is home to the annual World Pie Eating Championship, usually held at Harry's Bar on Wallgate.
+Wigan is home to the annual World Pie Eating Championship, which is usually held at Harry's Bar on Wallgate.
 The competition has been held since 1992 and, in 2006, a vegetarian option was added.
 Wiganers are sometimes referred to as "pie-eaters"; the name is said to date from the 1926 General Strike when Wigan coal miners were starved back to work before their counterparts in surrounding towns and so were forced to metaphorically eat "humble pie".
 A local dish is the Pie Barm, also known as a Wigan Kebab, consisting of a buttered bread roll sandwiching a meat and potato pie inside.
 Wigan is also the home town of the local confectionary Uncle Joe's Mint Balls.

 In the television series Wallace and Gromit, the title characters live at the fictional 62 West Wallaby Street in Wigan.

+Media

+Local news and television programmes are provided by BBC North West and ITV Granada.
+Television signals are received from the Winter Hill TV transmitter.

+The town is served by both BBC Radio Merseyside and BBC Radio Lancashire.
+Other radio stations include Capital North West & Wales, Heart North West, Smooth North West, Greatest Hits Radio Wigan & St Helens (formerly Wish FM) and Countywide Radio, a community based station that broadcast from the town.

+Local newspaper is the Wigan Evening Post.